fengzhangcs/FinePar/README.md

 5. If you wants to try single application, please go into its directory and run related bash file.
 6. If you want to read the results, execute "cd ${PROGRAMDIR}/results; bash show.sh" after Step 4 (bash run.sh).
 7. We put a former rseult in the directory "results2016Nov18".
 You can step into that derectory to see the results with "bash show.sh".
 New results should look similar.
+8. The source to source transform engine is under "codeTransEngine", which is based on Clang.
+This is a good example to Clang LibTooling developers.

 ##Publication##
 If you use our work, please cite our paper: